Drinks

 5 ml Hiebl Bitterorangengeist

 The Quartier Latin Cocktail first appears in Harry McElhone’s book “”Harry” of Ciro’s ABC of Mixing Cocktails” published in 1923.
 Three years later, in 1926, he states that this cocktail comes from Wilson’s Dingo Bar in the Rue Delambre in Paris.
 Finally, in 1927, he specifies further and states that the recipe was from Dick Garrick.
 Unfortunately, we were unable to find out who Dick Garrick was and whether he was a bartender at Wilson’s Dingo Bar.
-However, since all the information comes from Harry McElhone, who ran his own bar in Paris, we assume that he did.
+However, as all the information comes from Harry McElhone, who also ran his own bar in Paris, we assume that it is true.

 The “Dingo American Bar and Restaurant” opened in 1923 and was located at No. 10 Rue Delambre in the Montparnasse district of Paris.
 Originally called just “Le Dingo”, it was a bar for the working population and got its name from the word “le dingo”, which colloquially means a “crazy person”.
 The bar was then taken over by Louis and Yopi Wilson, an American-Dutch couple.
 This bar was one of the few open all night in those days.
 It was a favourite haunt of many English-speaking artists and writers in the 1920s and 1930s, including Ernest Hemmingway and F. Scott Fitzgerald.
 Today, the bar no longer exists and the surviving building houses the Italian restaurant “L’Auberge de Venise” on the same site.
 [1] [2] [5]